How can therapy help me?

 It is important to understand that you will get more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you bring what you learn in session back into your life.
 Therefore, beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process - such as reading a pertinent book, journaling on specific topics, noting particular behaviours or taking action on your goals.
 People seeking psychotherapy want to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptoms, therapy addresses the cause of our distress and the behaviour patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and therapy is the right course of action.

 Do you take insurance, and how does that work?

-We do not offer direct billing to insurance companies.
-You must first pay us in full after each session, then request a reimbursement from your insurance company.
+I do not offer direct billing to insurance companies.
+You must first pay me in full after each session, then request a reimbursement from your insurance company.